mirkobunse/ComfyCommons.jl/index.md

 Try this multiple times!
 The second run is fast, huh?
 You can even modify the script before each inclusion.
-You will still be benefiting from the JIT compilation speedup, because all compiled dependencies are kept in the active kernel.
+You will still be benefiting from the JIT speedup, because all compiled dependencies are kept in the active kernel.

 By the way, IJulia notebooks keep their kernel alive all the time.
 Modifying cells